Jame5parker/Excel-Sales-Dashboard/README.md

 ## 🎯 Project Purpose
 This project showcases my ability to **analyse business data**, **build insights-driven dashboards**, and **communicate results visually** using Microsoft Excel.
-It’s designed as a practical demonstration of the kind of end-to-end analytical work I can perform in a professional setting — from cleaning and exploring data to developing dashboards and presenting insights.
+It’s designed as a practical demonstration of the kind of end-to-end analytical work I can perform in a professional setting — from cleaning and exploring data to developing dashboards and presenting key actionable insights.

 ---